openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 extend Byte
 ```

-Description: Provides a series of extension methods for the [Byte](core_package_types.md#type-byte) type, primarily for character judgment and conversion operations within the ASCII character set range.
+Function: Implements a series of extension methods for the [Byte](core_package_types.md#type-byte) type, primarily for character judgment and conversion operations within the ASCII character set range.

 #### func isAscii()